-Human-assisted movement of EAB from the the transportation of infested woody material is the primary reason for the long-distance spread of EAB.
-As a result, quarantines are established in infestation areas to prohibit the movement of potential host material out of the area.
-These movement regulations apply to all those who transport woody material including logging companies, tree care services, mulch producers, and even private citizens.
+Human-assisted movement of EAB through the transportation of infested woody material is the primary reason for the long-distance spread of EAB.
+As a result, guarantines are established in infestation areas to prohibit the movement of potential host material out of the area.
+These movement regulations apply to all those who transport woody material including logging companies, tree care services, mulch producers, and private citizens.